Loss of retirement income fund

 11.3.
 Currency Hedging

 Currency positions inherent in Fund investments and in investment return benchmarks can provide diversification against the risk of exposure to the Canadian dollar.
 However, for asset classes where underlying investments tend to have low volatility, currency exposure can dominate the risk/return profile.
-These factors will be considered in applicable hedging policies established by WSIB and/or IMCO.
+These factors are considered in applicable policies established by the WSIB and/or IMCO.

 11.4.
 Environmental, Social and Governance Risks